datastax/release-notes/DSE_6.8_Release_Notes.md

  * Apache Spark™ 2.4.0.18
  * Apache TinkerPop™ 3.4.5-20220405-a52bbe2c
  * Apache Tomcat® 8.5.75
- * DSE Java Driver 1.10.0-dse+20210424
+ * DSE Java Driver 1.10.0-dse+20210424 (DSE *internal-only* version)
-    * :warning: **NOTE**: This is an *internal-only* version.
-If you're developing applications, please refer to the [Java Driver docmentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.
  * Netty 4.1.34.3.dse
  * Spark JobServer 0.8.0.50

+**NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
+If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

 ## 6.8.24 DSE Core
 * Implemented ability to replace the `THREE` consistency level with an `ALL_BUT_ONE` consistency level.
 (DSP-22366)